point-4ward/Home-Assistant/README.md

-Where the entry will take three lines or more, I use an include and place the include file in the config directory.
+Where the entry will take three lines or more, I use an include and place the include file in the config/misc/ directory.
 I use the exact name of the component for the include, eg:
 ```
-media_player: !include config/media_player.yaml
+media_player: !include config/misc/media_player.yaml
 ```

 In cases where the new include file becomes large (I favour keeping them in bite-sized chunks of around 50 lines or fewer), I split that file in to as many as are needed and place them in a folder named exactly after the component, eg:
 ```
 media_player: !include_dir_list config/media_player/
 ```

+You may note that by following this rule I have also, contrary to convention, done this with my 'homeassistant:' core instance, placing the multiple-lined entries in an included file located at /config/core/homeassistant.yaml  .
+(I put it in the folder 'core' to keep it separate from the non-core components.)

 All of which, for me, leads to an easy to manage configuration system that looks something like this...